ViktoryaMkr/social-media-app/README.md

 # ViktoryaMkr.github.io
-A project showcasing Socket.IO for real-time web communication.
+A project showcasing a social media app.